rahulkumarsingh73690/docs-3/docs/admin-ui-validation.md

 This can also be used to support alternative data sources by pre-populating validation rules in an `MemoryValidationSource`, although the recommendation would be to implement [IValidationSourceAdmin](https://github.com/ServiceStack/ServiceStack/blob/main/ServiceStack/src/ServiceStack.Interfaces/ValidationRule.cs) to get the full features of the Admin Validation UI.

-## Validation UI
+### Validation UI

-Before we can start adding validation rules we need to select the API we want to add them to, the tag groups provide a quick view popup to select APIs with a mouse whilst tags with a large number of APIs can benefit from the Autocomplete textbox to filter results.
+We can start adding validation rules after selecting the API we want to add them to, tag groups provide a quick view popup allowing APIs to be selected with just a mouse, whilst groups with a large number of APIs can benefit from the Autocomplete textbox results filter.

 <div class="block p-4 rounded shadow">
     <img src="/images/admin-ui/validation-category.png">
 </div>

-To help navigating between related APIs, AutoQuery APIs includes quick links to jump to different APIs with the same Data Model.
+The quick links help navigating between related AutoQuery APIs that allows jumping between different APIs with the same Data Model.

-In the validation editor you'll be able to create **Type** and **Property** Validation Rules that either make use of an existing **Validator** or you can enter a custom `#Script` expression that must validate to `true`.
-The Validator UI is smart and will list all built-in and Custom Script Methods returning `ITypeValidator` or `IPropertyValidator` that's registered in the remote instance.
+In the validation editor you'll be able to create **Type** and **Property** Validation Rules that either make use of an existing **Validator** or you can enter a custom [#Script](https://sharpscript.net) expression that validates to `true`.
+The DB Validationo UI is smart and will list all built-in and Custom Script Methods returning `ITypeValidator` or `IPropertyValidator` that's registered in the remote instance.
 The pre-defined list of validators are displayed in a list of "quick pick" buttons that enables fast adding/editing of validation rules.

 ### Verified Rules

-The `ModifyValidationRules` Service that Studio calls performs a lot of validation to ensure the Validation rule is accurate including executing the validator to make sure it returns the appropriate validator type and checking the syntax on any **Script** validation rules to ensure it's valid.
+The `ModifyValidationRules` API used to save validation rules performs a number of checks to ensure any Validation rules are accurate including executing the validator to make sure it returns the appropriate validator type and checking the syntax on any **Script** validation rules to ensure it's valid.

 <div class="block p-4 rounded shadow">
     <img src="/images/admin-ui/validation-category-CategoryName.png">